New York’s vaccine czar called county officials to gauge their loyalty to Cuomo amid sexual harassment investigation

 Amid the burgeoning crises, Schwartz has remained his staunch ally.
 After several years working in the private sector, he returned to Cuomo’s side in the early days of the coronavirus pandemic last year, volunteering to manage medical equipment and supplies directed to hospitals and health-care systems.

 Schwartz told The Post that he assisted with ensuring bed capacity for hospitals and helped launch a contact-tracing program.
-He said he currently is volunteering in his role as head of the vaccine rollout.
+He said he is volunteering in his role as head of the vaccine rollout.

-In his book “American Crisis: Leadership Lessons from the COVID-19 Pandemic,” Cuomo wrote that when he had asked Schwartz to help him manage the public health crisis, “I knew that if I asked, he wouldn’t say no; he was that good a friend.
+In his book “American Crisis: Leadership Lessons From the Covid-19 Pandemic,” Cuomo wrote that when he had asked Schwartz to help him manage the public health crisis, “I knew that if I asked, he wouldn’t say no; he was that good a friend.
 I’d known him for thirty years.”

-Cuomo said he even invited Schwartz to move into the governor’s mansion for a period of time, along with him, his dog, Captain, and his three daughters, writing, “Now Larry was added to the pack.”
+Cuomo said he even invited Schwartz to move into the governor’s mansion for a period of time to live with him, his dog, Captain, and his three daughters, writing, “Now Larry was added to the pack.”
 He said Schwartz put in long hours, often not returning to the mansion until midnight or 1 a.m.

 Across the state, Schwartz is viewed as someone with singular influence.

-New York state Assemblyman Zohran Mamdani, a Democrat who represents the Astoria, Queens area, said he was in a meeting with Schwartz and the state health commissioner earlier this year in which he said Schwartz often answered questions before the commissioner.
-Mamdani had been pressing for incarcerated individuals to receive access to the vaccine, and he said that during the meeting, it became clear to him that Schwartz had large sway over decisions about vaccine distribution.
+New York state Assemblyman Zohran Mamdani, a Democrat who represents the Astoria neighborhood in Queens, said he was in a meeting with Schwartz and the state health commissioner earlier this year in which he said Schwartz often answered questions before the commissioner.
+Mamdani had been pressing for incarcerated individuals to receive access to vaccine doses, and he said that during the meeting, it became clear to him that Schwartz had large sway over decisions about vaccine distribution.

-“He sets policy in regards to rollout, in regards to eligibility and has the real ability to dictate the supply to different parts of the state,” said Mamdani.
+“He sets policy in regards to rollout, in regards to eligibility and has the real ability to dictate the supply to different parts of the state,” Mamdani said.

 Schwartz told The Post that he holds weekly calls with county executives and county health officials.